Råbelövsbanan

-Råbelövsbanan was former racing circuit in Kristianstad, Scania, Sweden.
+Råbelövsbanan was a former racing circuit in Kristianstad, Scania, Sweden.
 The circuit is located 5 km from Kristianstad and 100 km from Malmö.
 The circuit had length of 6.537 km and width of 6–8 m.
 The circuit was named after the Råbelöv Castle.

 History

 The circuit was opened on 14 September 1952.
 It hosted World Sportscar Championship in 1956–1957, and Grand Prix motorcycle racing races in 1959 and 1961.
 Besides the world championship races, the circuit also hosted Skåneloppet motorcycle races between 1952 and 1956.

 After the 1961 Swedish motorcycle Grand Prix, the circuit was closed and no races were held.